brunopagno/poi/readme.md

 * Each of them has a set of information like bonuses, salary, etc
 * Much of the data is "NaN", meaning much of the data is missing
 * There are 18 poi and 128 non-poi
-* Features like loan_advances, director_fees, restricted_stock_deferred are missing values for almost the entire dataset, making them good candidates for disconsideration.
+* Features like loan_advances, director_fees, restricted_stock_deferred are missing values for almost the entire dataset, making them good candidates for elimination.

 ## (Q1) The outlier